Q: What is the Teaching Negotiation Resource Center (formerly known as The PON Clearinghouse)?

 When you are ready to checkout, click the Checkout button from your shopping cart to reach the Welcome page.
 If you have not already signed into the Teaching Negotiation Resource Center website, the Welcome page will offer you the choice to (1) proceed directly to checkout without signing in; (2) sign in to your existing Teaching Negotiation Resource Center account; or (3) create an account and then sign in.
 If you do not sign in, you will see a page entitled Shipping Information.
 Enter the requested information and click on Continue.
 If your order includes items to be physically shipped, you will come to the Shipping Information page.
 If your order includes only soft (electronic) copies to be delivered via e-mail, you will come to the Delivery Information page.

 On the Shipping Information page, please check the shipping address listed, and click Change Address if you would like your materials sent to a different address.
 Next, select your preferred shipping method from the drop-down menu.
-If you would like a shipping method other than those listed in the drop-down menu (for instance, Federal Express Next Day), please be sure to specify that method in the box.
 Next, if you would like to request a deadline for receipt of your order, please enter it in the Date box.
 If you have any comments or special requests (for instance, if you would like to request a copy of a role simulation to be e-mailed to you), enter them in the Add Comments About Your Order box.
 Click on Continue to reach the Billing Information page or (if your order includes soft copies) the Delivery Information page.

 If your order includes soft (electronic) copies, you will come to the Delivery Information page.
 Enter the e-mail address to which you would like the soft copies delivered.
 The soft copies will not be delivered as attachments to an e-mail, but rather as one or more linked URLs (website addresses) within the body of an e-mail; you can click on these links to download or forward your documents.
 Please note that copies can only be read on a PC running Windows 7, Vista or XP, or a Macintosh running OSX 10.3 or higher.
 If you wish the soft copies to be delivered to the same e-mail address that you have in your contact information, check the box.
 You may also add any comments or special requests on this page.
 Click on Continue to reach the Billing Information page.